sequence-sh/Sequence/README.md

 ## Sequence Configuration Language

-Workflows in Sequence® are defined using a custom configuration language.
+Workflows in Sequence are defined using a custom configuration language.
 SCL is designed to be powerful yet easy to pick-up and use.
 A quick introduction to the language and its features can be found in the [documentation](https://docs.reductech.io/sequence/how-to/scl/sequence-configuration-language.html).